Law Firm Content Strategy — Tips From A Digital Project Manager

 Keeping track of content

-Whether you’re writing articles yourself, you’ve hired a video production company, or an SEO crack-team is fitting out your site, it’s key that you log every action you take.
+Whether you’re writing articles yourself, you’ve hired a legal content company, video production business, or an SEO crack-team is working on your site, it’s key that you log every action you take.
 Keeping a database of each piece of content will allow you to draw conclusions from your analytic data.

 4) Analysis & Insight